Is Hulu Worth It? 10 Things You Need to Know in 2021

 What is included with Hulu + Live TV

 The Hulu Live TV plan includes access to the standard Hulu streaming options as well as more than 60 Live and On-Demand TV channels.
 This includes sports, news, and entertainment.
-You can record up to 200 hours on a Cloud DVR if you pay $9.99 a month for the option.
+You can record up to 200 hours on a Cloud DVR if you pay $9.99 per month for the option.

 With Hulu Live TV you get major networks including; ABC, CBS, Fox, NBC, and many other networks including channels like CW, Discovery, A&E, FX, and USA to name a few.
 You can check out the full listing and enter your zip code to see which local channels you get with Hulu.